jeremy-miller/kaboom-snake/README.md

-# snake-kaboom
+# Snake
-Snake game in Kaboom.js
+Snake game in [Kaboom.js](https://kaboomjs.com/), based on [this](https://docs.replit.com/tutorials/21-build-snake-with-kaboom) tutorial.

+Implemented on Repl.it.